 Tiny Flowers ~ Yummy Ukraine !

-I interviewed 11 Ukrainian families who had evacuated to Japan, asking them to cook their family dishes, which I photographed.
-I compiled their recipes and, with the cooperation of the Ukrainian Embassy in Japan, was able to complete the "Ukrainian Cuisine Charity Calendar 2025.”
+I interviewed 11 Ukrainian evacuees who came to Japan, asking them to prepare their family recipes, which I then photographed.
+After compiling the recipes, designing the layout, and receiving the support of the Ukrainian Embassy in Japan, I completed the Ukrainian Cuisine Charity Calendar 2025.

 Introduction of exhibition panels